Woutitit/woutitit.github.io/analysis/analysis-checklist.md

 - Vocal production: -12 +12 octaves?
 30 60 panning?
 Solo or other harmonies?
 Other stuff?
 - Frequency wise, what is in the highs, lows and mids and what kind of sounds (transients? sustains? dark? bright?)
 - Reverb and delay.
 How much?
 Automation?
 On what (kind of) elements (the most)?
 What does it do to the (depth of the) mix?
 - Panning and stereo field.
 What is panned and how much?
 What is stereo and how much?
+Why panned?
+What effect
+  - E.g. cymbals and certain support instruments often panned to make room and also fill a bit the stereo space interestingly
 - Call and response, tension and release on a micro and macro scale.
 - Contrasting elements on a micro and macro scale.
 - Rhythm (see 8-bit theory for different kinds of rhythms):